algolia/instantsearch/docgen/src/Getting_started.md

 ## Next steps

-At this point, you know all the basics of react-instantsearch.
-Also, all the components can be customised further using connectors, like in the paragraph about displaying the results.
+At this point, you know the basics of React InstantSearch.
+Read the guide to know and do more with it.

 <div class="guide-nav">
 Next: <a href="guide/">Guide →</a>